Average Rent in the GTA

 Average Rent Per Square Foot by Property Type and Bedroom Type

-The following chart looks at the average rent per square foot by property type and bedroom type in the GTA, with the monthly change in that rent level also shown.
+The following chart looks at the average rent by property type and bedroom type in the GTA, with the annual change in the average rent level also shown.
 Categories with less than 50 listings were eliminated, as were five- and six-bedroom properties.

 Average Rent by Area in the GTA

-The map below shows the change in average rent month over month in August for a select number of GTA municipalities, as well as the former municipalities in the City of Toronto.
+The map below shows the change in average rent in August 2022 compared to July 2022 for a select number of GTA municipalities, and the former municipalities in the City of Toronto.
 The data covers all property types.

 The majority of the areas in the GTA experienced monthly increases in average rent in August 2022 compared to July of this year.
-Several of the smaller cities experienced outsized gains or declines, which is more likely a factor of a changing sample of listings.
+Several of the smaller cities represented in the map experienced outsized gains or declines, which could partly be due to a changing sample of listings.